 - EPA HA: U.S. Environmental Protection Agency Health Advisory

-- EPA HHBP: U.S. Environmental Protection Agency Human Health Benchmarks for Pesticides
+- EPA HHBP: U.S. Environmental Protection Agency Human Health Benchmarks for Pesticides (PDF)

 - HAA: Haloacetic acids